-Pediatric Occupational and Physical Therapy
+Pediatric Occupational & Physical Therapy

-The Pediatric Occupational and Physical Therapy Program provides individual occupational and or physical therapy as well as parent education for children from birth through adolescence helping children achieve maximum independence in daily living at school and at play.
+The Pediatric Occupational & Physical Therapy Program provides individual occupational and or physical therapy as well as parent education for children from birth through adolescence helping children achieve maximum independence in daily living at school and at play.

 The staff consists of licensed Occupational and Physical therapists, many with specialized training including, Neurodevelopmental Treatment, The Listening Program, Behavioral Interventions and Sensory Processing.
-The staff work closely with physicians and other professionals throughout the Hunterdon Healthcare System and the greater community.
+The staff works closely with physicians and other professionals throughout the Hunterdon Healthcare System and the greater community.

-Pediatric occupational and physical therapists put an emphasis on family centered care.
+Pediatric occupational and physical therapists put an emphasis on family-centered care.
 Parents and other family members are an integral part of the treatment team.
-Family members participate in assessment and goal setting and are instructed in home program activities to help their children.
+Family members participate in assessment and goal setting and are instructed in-home program activities to help their children.

 Pediatric Occupational Therapy

 Pediatric Occupational Therapists evaluate and treat infants, children, and adolescents who have functional limitations as the result of a developmental delay and/or specific medical condition.
-These limitations include difficulties with self-care, listening and learning, writing and/or cutting, playing age-appropriately, and interacting with others.
+These limitations include difficulties with self-care, listening and learning, writing and/or cutting, playing age-appropriately and interacting with others.